build-on-aws/content/posts/the-grad-project/index.md

 ## Get ready for The Grad Project by:

 1. Logging into [SageMaker Studio Lab](https://studiolab.sagemaker.aws/) to create a free account
-2. Fork the Grad Project student-built [GitHub repos](https://github.com/build-on-aws/the-grad-project)
+2. Fork the Grad Project's student-built [GitHub repos](https://github.com/build-on-aws/the-grad-project)
+3. Preregister for the [MIT](https://www.linkedin.com/events/howmitstudentsarecombatingracis7100201173629972481/theater/) session and the [CMU](https://www.linkedin.com/events/exploringtext-to-sql-howcarnegi7100202154535071744/theater/) session.
 3. Tune in on LinkedIn Live on Sept 19th and 26th to learn live with Ben, Jessy, Vince, and Developer Advocate Curtis who will be ready to answer your questions.
 4. Miss the broadcast?
-You can find it on YouTube after the event.
+You can find it on [YouTube](https://www.youtube.com/@AWSOnlineTechTalks) after the event.